Introduction to Wage Garnishment

 If I earn a bonus at work, will I get to keep it?

 Probably not.
 Bonuses, commissions, fees, and other types of compensation can all be garnished from your paycheck.
-If your bonus is not exempted from wage garnishment, it can be claimed by the IRS in its entirety.
+If your bonus is not exempt from wage garnishment, it can be claimed by the IRS in its entirety.

 How often and for how long will the IRS garnish my wages?